maxtangli/uniSearch/README.md

 > Your main responsibility IS learning, learning and learning!
 > Best wishes for your grow up and the day that you join our master engineers and do real coding!"

-Feeling moving and encouraged, you go to the book store and pick up some books in topic of Object-Oriented Design.
+Feeling moving and encouraged, you go to the company library and pick up some books in topic of Object-Oriented Design.
 Taking the book back to your working desk, sit down, you said to yourself:
 "Now it's the start for my today's work!"